Digital Submission Tips

 JPEG Tips for Artists

-You don’t necessarily need a professional digital camera.
+To take a high quality photograph, you don’t necessarily need a professional digital camera.
 Today’s point-and-shoot cameras, or even your smart phone are usually just fine.
 Here are a few suggestions:

 • Use a tripod.
 It not only ensures a steady shot, it forces you to carefully compose your picture and make sure it’s perfect before you squeeze the shutter.